 While credit card rewards offer an easy – and lucrative – path to get “something for nothing,” a lot of people find the process too complex.
 People with busy lives don’t necessarily enjoy analyzing their spending or being forced to use certain cards for certain purchases, so they just skip the entire ordeal.
 And since airline and hotel loyalty programs are notoriously complex anyway, it makes sense why some people don’t want to deal with the hassle or extra steps.

 Of course, one easy solution to this problem is forgoing the complicated programs and getting a flat-rate cash-back credit card instead.
-With the Chase Freedom Unlimited® or the Citi® Double Cash Card, for example, you can earn a flat rate of rewards no matter what you buy – and with no annual fee.
+With the Citi® Double Cash Card, for example, you can earn a flat rate of rewards no matter what you buy – and with no annual fee.

 But, what if you want to earn travel rewards?
 In that case, there are at least a few cards that offer real travel rewards without all the rules or red tape.
 One such card is the Capital One® Venture® Rewards Credit Card, which is offering an especially high signup bonus for a limited time.